Daniil-Kost/url_manager/readme.md

 3) Use the following command: `source bin/activate`

-4) Clone project from the GiHub: `git clone https://github.com/Daniil-Kost/url_manager.git`
+4) Clone project from the GitHub: `git clone https://github.com/Daniil-Kost/url_manager.git`

 5) Go to the project directory: `cd url_manager`